ADA-research/Sparkle/CONTRIBUTING.md

 ### Bugs affecting the `main` branch
 For bug fixes affecting the `main` branch, create a branch from `main`, and implement the fix there.
 If unsure, first try to reproduce the bug on the `main` branch.
 When ready, create a pull request towards the `main` branch, clearly indicating it should also be merged into the `development` branch.
 Make sure to also update the `CHANGELOG.md` and the version number with a minor version (after the dot) when ready to merge to main.
+E.g., 0.4.1 changes to 0.4.2.

 ### All other development
 The development is done on the `development` branch.